Mandali-inno/car_garage/README.md

 This application provides a platform for users to find nearby car service garages, view their services and ratings, and book appointments.
 It also includes an emergency service feature for users in need of immediate assistance.

-The application has two main user roles:
+The application has three main user roles:

 *   **User:** Can search for garages, book services, and request emergency assistance.
 *   **Admin:** Can manage garages, view bookings, and respond to emergency requests.
+*   **Garage Owner:** Can view bookings made to their garage and edit their garage details.

 ## Features

 *   User authentication (login and registration)
-*   Role-based access control (user and admin)
+*   Role-based access control (user, admin, and garage owner)
 *   Google Maps integration for garage locations
 *   Real-time data synchronization with Firestore
 *   Emergency service requests with location tracking